Copayments - Health Care Benefits Overview

 Many Veterans qualify for cost-free health care and/or medications based on:

-- 50% or more Compensable VA service-connected disabilities (0-40% service-connected may take co-pay test to determine medication copay status), or
+- 50% or more Compensable VA service-connected disabilities (0-40% service-connected may take the co-pay test to determine medication copay status)

-- Veterans deemed catastrophically disabled by a VA provider, or
+- Deemed catastrophically disabled by a VA provider

 - Other qualifying factors, including treatment related to their military service experience.

-- Compensation and pension examinations requested by the Veterans Benefits Administration (VBA).
-This is a physical exam to determine service-related illness or injuries for determination of a Veteran’s entitlement to compensation and pension benefits.
+- Compensation and pension examinations requested by the VBA.
+This is a physical exam to establish service-related illnesses or injuries as part of a determination of a Veteran’s entitlement to compensation and pension benefits.

-- Care for cancer of head or neck caused by nose or throat radium treatments received while in the military
+- Care for cancer of the head or neck that was caused by nose or throat radium treatments received while in the military.

-Struggling To Pay VA Copayments?
-VA Has Programs That Can Help
+VA Has Programs That Can Help Veterans Pay Copays

 |Four possible options for Veterans unable to pay assessed copay charges|